 Dr. William Wilson

-Dr. William W. Wilson is a Distinguished Professor at North Dakota State University in Agribusiness and Applied Economics with periodic sabbaticals at Stanford University.
-He is routinely recognized as one of the top Agricultural Economists in the world.
-Dr. Wilson focuses on risk and strategy in agriculture and agribusiness, with a specialty in agtechnology development and commercialization, procurement, transportation/logistics, and international marketing and competition.
+Dr. William W. Wilson is a Distinguished Professor and the CHS Endowed Chair in Risk and Trading at North Dakota State University in Agribusiness and Applied Economics with periodic sabbaticals at Stanford University.
+He is recognized as one of the top Agricultural Economists in the world; he was recently named one of the top 1% of agricultural economists by RePEc (Research Papers in Economics).
+Dr. Wilson focuses on risk and strategy in agriculture and agribusiness, with a focus on agtechnology development and commercialization, procurement, transportation and logistics, international marketing and competition.

 Dr. Wilson received his Ph.D. in Agricultural Economics from the University of Manitoba.